t-900-a/fider-monero-bot/policy/scope.md

 ## Funding policy

-Bounties which are fully funded and accepted by a participant will remain open for a year.
+Bounties which have been reviewed and accepted by  and accepted by a bountywill remain open for a year.
 After one year of no shown progress the funds are released back to the parent bounties fund.
 The community can vote on re-opening the bounty and must pass a threshold of votes in order to be reopened.

 ##

+## Definitions
+Reviewers = Granted the collaborator role within Fider (who though?)